 Service members and veterans interested in teaching should complete the "Program Interest" form.
 This form provides basic contact information so you can be notified directly if program funding becomes available.

-Ohio has much to offer veterans who want to enter second careers that engage and inspire young minds.
+Ohio has much to offer veterans who want to enter subsequent careers that engage and inspire young minds.
 Through its Alternative Educator Licensure Program, the Buckeye State offers anyone who holds a bachelor's degree the chance to earn a teaching credential.
 In addition, qualifying individuals who have a high school diploma, five years of documented work experience, and completes an approved preservice career-technical education program in these areas can teach in career technical programs.

 Ohio also recognizes the knowledge and expertise our nation's veterans can bring to educating our children.
 In recent years, Ohio lawmakers have increased starting pay for veterans entering the teaching force; provided immediate, in-state tuition rates to relocating veterans and family members; and eliminated veteran applicant fees for initial and renewing teaching licenses.